PREFACE: SOME EXPLANATIONS

 I knew the traditional "Christianese" answers and explanations, but that didn't mean anything to kids with no (or very limited) previous exposure to the Bible and Christianity.
 At the same time, there were some Christians in the class, and they surprised me with their knowledge of the Bible and their convictions about the basics of their faith.

 All of this was an eye-opener to me, and set me on a journey of learning and sharing about the Bible, in a manner that everybody can understand: what it is, how we got it, what it says, how we should approach and use it, and a whole lot more.
-This section of CCM is be based on the results of that journey.
+This section of CCM is based on the results of that journey.
 Sometimes technical/theological terms will be unavoidable, but I will try to limit those to the absolute minimum, and explain as needed.

 This study attempts to take a good look at the Bible, from four overlapping but different angles: